adobe/reactor-sandbox/README.md

 This will generate a directory within your project named `.sandbox` that contains two files you may edit to configure the sandbox:

-- `container.js` When Experience Platform Tags publishes a library, it consists of two parts: (1) a data structure that stores information about saved rules, data elements, and extension configuration and (2) an engine to operate on such a data structure. `container.js` is the data structure (not the engine) that you may modify to simulate saved rules, data elements, and extension configuration.
+- `container.js` When Tags publishes a library, it consists of two parts: (1) a data structure that stores information about saved rules, data elements, and extension configuration and (2) an engine to operate on such a data structure. `container.js` is the data structure (not the engine) that you may modify to simulate saved rules, data elements, and extension configuration.
 This template will be used to produce a complete `container.js` (JavaScript from your extension will be added) which will be used in tandem with the `Turbine` engine inside the sandbox.
-We have tried to provide inline comments on how to modify `container.js`, but if you need further help, please [let the Experience Platform Tags team know](https://launch-developers.slack.com/) and we can help you out.
+We have tried to provide inline comments on how to modify `container.js`, but if you need further help, please [let the Tags team know](https://launch-developers.slack.com/) and we can help you out.
-- `libSandbox.html` includes some simple HTML along with a single script tag called `launch-EN00000000000000000000000000000000.js`, which simulates a production Experience Platform Tags library.
+- `libSandbox.html` includes some simple HTML along with a single script tag called `launch-EN00000000000000000000000000000000.js`, which simulates a production Tags library.
 The simulated library contains the combined contents of your `container.js` file and the `Turbine` engine.

   `libSandbox.html` can be modified to manually test whatever you would like.
 For example, if you'd like to test that your brand new "focus" event type is working as desired, you can add a text input to the `libSandbox.html` to ensure your dummy rule fires when a form element receives focus.